angristan/docker-pleroma/README.md

 docker build -t pleroma .
 ```

-I prefer the latter because it's more verbose.
+I prefer the latter because it's more verbose but this will ignore any build-time variables you have set in `docker-compose.yml`.

 Setup the database: